Patents pending / source-available

 Zero-Accessibility Control

-Apps like Blender render entirely in OpenGL with zero accessibility.
+Apps like Blender render entirely in OpenGL with zero accessibility tree.
 No other automation tool can touch them.
-UAB controls them through keyboard shortcuts, the same way a power user would.
-Created a 3D snowman in Blender.
+UAB controls them through the concerto — keyboard shortcuts for commands, OS input injection for sculpt brush strokes, scroll for zooming, screenshots for verification.
+First AI agent to sculpt 3D geometry.
 No plugin.
 No API.
 No accessibility tree.
+Full spatial control.

 🌉